seapagan/shopping-list/README.md

 ## Functionality that is Working

-- Add a new List Item
+- Add a new List Item.
-- Delete an existing List Item
+- Delete an existing List Item or complete list.
 - Toggle an item as done.
 If toggled, it is moved to a different list below.
 If toggled again, it is moved back to the main list.
 - Edit an item name inline.